Plaxiphora albida

 Plaxiphora albida, the white Plaxiphora chiton, is a species of chiton in the family Mopaliidae.

 Description

-The white Plaxiphora chiton reaches a common size of about 95 mm, with a minimum and maximum length of 40–100 mm and a width of 25–38 mm.
+The white Plaxiphora chiton reaches a common size of about 95mm, with a minimum and maximum length of 40–100 mm and a width of 25–38 mm.
 The shell of this large chiton is dark green to brown, humped and oval shaped, with eight rough valves.
 Its girdle is leathery, brown with darker bars and with long bristles.